Oathbringer (Part Three) by Brandon Sanderson

 Published by Tor, 2017

 Oathbringer is the third book in the Stormlight Archive.
 It’s a book we’ve been looking forward to for a long time and we’re excited to finally have our hands on it.
-Due to its length (and its epicness), we’ll be breaking up our review into five parts (which correspond to the five parts of the book).
+Due to its length (and its epicness), we’ll be breaking up our review into four parts.
 Warning: spoilers ahead for Part Three!

 Indiana: There’s no shortage of things to talk about with this book and one thing we’ve both been neglecting to talk about with these posts is the Interludes.
 We finally get a look inside the (terrifying) mind of Taravangian in the Interludes in between Part Two and Part Three.
 His narrations are rare and pack a punch.